-Tips for Applying
+Tips For Applying

 Top 3 recommendations for applying

-Advice for writing the essays and supplemental question
+Advice for essays and supplemental question

 Working in the Office of Admission